smorrrs/Speedrun-Resources/autosplitter_guide.md

 important!: change type

-# Writing an ASL File
+# Writing an Autosplitter Script
 Autosplitters are created as a script written in a simple programming language called ASL (Auto Splitter Language), which is a file that uses a .asl extension.